 3. Practice and Practice

-Practice makes a man/ woman (as the case may be) perfect.
-So make it a habit to daily practice questions.
-I would say do online test practice, it will help you to increase your speed in solving the paper, along with smooth and easy movement across sections.
+Make it a habit to daily practice questions.
+We would suggest to try NEET Practice Test Series, it will help you to increase your speed in solving the paper, along with smooth and easy movement across sections.
 Don’t get stuck on a single question.
 It will reduce your speed.
 So if you are not able to solve it within 1 minute, then move on.

 4. Talk to someone